rutgervanweehaeghe/french-learning-app/README.md

 # License 📜

-This project is licensed under the Creative Commons 4.0 License — see license.txt for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License — see license.txt for details.

 ---------------------------------------------------------------------------